 B-003-011-007: A mismatched antenna or transmission line may present an incorrect load to the transmitter.
 The result may be:

-Discussion: A mismatched antenna or transmission line can present an incorrect load to the transmitter, resulting in high standing wave ratio (SWR).
+A mismatched antenna or transmission line can present an incorrect load to the transmitter, resulting in high standing wave ratio (SWR) and reduced power output.
 When there is a mismatch, a portion of the transmitted power is reflected back toward the transmitter instead of being radiated by the antenna.
 This can cause several problems, including reduced efficiency, overheating of the transmitter, and potential damage to the final amplifier stage due to excessive reflected power.

 Ensuring a good match between the transmitter, transmission line, and antenna is crucial for efficient operation.
 A properly matched system maximizes the transfer of power from the transmitter to the antenna, minimizing losses and protecting the equipment from damage caused by high SWR.